GetOrganizedBrooklyn/red2blue/README.md

 ## Realtime assignment form

 This is a python flask web app to serve a form for texters to pre-request assignments.
-It pulls texters and campaigns from a google sheet, and submits back to a google form for that sheet.
+It pulls texters and campaigns from a google sheet, and submits back to that sheet.

 ### Configuration and state